In Detail

 Technique

-Pencil, watercolors and touches of white
+Pencil, watercolour with touches of white

 Description